datalifecycle-ua/MetabolomicsPipeline/README.md

 To aid in the reproducibility of the results, it is best practice to ensure you are using the same package versions that were used to create the pipeline.
-To do this, you will need to synchronize your package versions with the versions used in this pipline by using:
+To do this, you will need to synchronize your package versions with the versions used in this pipeline by using:

 ``` r
 renv::restore()